A note on weak existence for singular SDEs: Acknowledgements

 \section{Acknowledgements}

 This work originates from some stimulating discussions with Oleg Butkovsky, to whom I'm very thankful, who pointed out the existence of the paper \cite{krylov1} and wondered about the interpretation to give to the condition $1/q+d/p=1$, also in relation to the work \cite{ButGal}.
+I also thank the referee for the careful reading of the manuscript and many insightful comments, which improved its quality.